khulnasoft-lab/design.khulnasoft.com/contents/usability/navigation-sidebar.md

 - Look at user behavior as an indicator.
 For example, the volume of page visits or clicks within the navigation sidebar can give you an impression of how many will be affected.
 - Think about the types of users being affected.
 For example, a change might not matter to most, but it might require an administrator to make unfamiliar adjustments to their workflow.
 - Consider how much is changing in the navigation sidebar.
 For example, moving multiple items, changing the information architecture, or repositioning key functionality disrupts learned behaviors.
-- How accustomed users are to something can influence their sensitivity change.
+- How accustomed users are to something can influence their sensitivity to change.
 For example, removing a button that has been in place for years might be controversial.